 Non-human animals are not property, but sentient beings.
-Article 6B of the Lisbon Treaty recognises animals as sentient beings, placing a duty upon Member States, like the UK to protect their welfare.
+Since 2009, Article 6B of the Lisbon Treaty has recognised animals as sentient beings, placing a duty upon EU Member States, like the UK, to protect their welfare.
 But, at the same time, the UK continues to place cultural and religious traditions above the interests of animals.
 Economic interests are given more consideration than the interests of animals.
 In everyday life, animals in the UK are primarily given the status of a commodity.
+AWP is gravely concerned that this situation could worsen rather than improve as the UK leaves the European Union.